python/cpython/Doc/howto/isolating-extensions.rst

-Static types can be converted to heap types, but note that the heap type API was not designed for "lossless" conversion from static types -- that is, creating a type that works exactly like a given static type.
+Static types can be converted to heap types, but note that the heap type API was not designed for "lossless" conversion from static types—that is, creating a type that works exactly like a given static type.
-So, when rewriting the class definition in a new API, you are likely to unintentionally change a few details (e.g. pickle-ability or inherited slots).
+So, when rewriting the class definition in a new API, you are likely to unintentionally change a few details (e.g. pickleability or inherited slots).
 Always test the details that are important to you.

-Several points to watch out for follow, but this is not a comprehensive list.
+Watch out for the following two points in particular (but note that this is not a comprehensive list):

-Unlike static types, heap type objects are mutable by default.
+* Unlike static types, heap type objects are mutable by default.
   Use the :c:data:`Py_TPFLAGS_IMMUTABLETYPE` flag to prevent mutability.

-Heap types inherit :c:member:`~PyTypeObject.tp_new` by default, so it may become possible to instantiate them from Python code.
+* Heap types inherit :c:member:`~PyTypeObject.tp_new` by default, so it may become possible to instantiate them from Python code.
   You can prevent this with the :c:data:`Py_TPFLAGS_DISALLOW_INSTANTIATION` flag.

 Defining Heap Types